bionick87/4Dsegment2.0/README.md

 	    * Problem with the multiatlasreg3D function, I'm identifying where the code fails (single atlas):
   	        * topSimilarAtlasShapeSelection    [pass]
   	        * formHighResolutionImg            [fail]
-  	            *  Fixed problem on path that caused an error in the resample, I then tested the whole pipline for ES and ED, with a single atlas (debug phase). now in testing with all atlas.
+  	            *  Fixed problem on path that caused an error in the resample, I then tested the whole pipline for ES and ED, with a single atlas (debug phase).
+In testing with all atlas [pass].
   	        * output3DRefinement               [pass]
   	        * refineFusionResults (with mirtk) [pass]
   	        * convertImageSegment              [pass]